cloudogu/gitops-playground/docs/content-loader/content-loader.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Purpose of Content Loader
+# Purpose of content loader

 You like the idea of automatically rolling out IDPs using GOP but